fbpx

 4. Charcot’s Parkinson’s Chair (1890s)

-The French neurologist Jean-Martin Charcot made one of the earliest scientific contributions to the history of vibration therapy.
+The French neurologist Jean-Martin Charcot made one of the earliest scientific contributions to the history of Vibration Therapy.

 He spearheaded groundbreaking work on Parkinson’s disease in the 1890s.